LSZ2001/Audiovisual-causal-inference/README.md

 - **qtrapz.m** is code for trapezoidal numerical integration, used for computing posterior means.

 #### Optimizer-related
-- **bads.m** and **cmaes.m** are numerical optimizers used for model fitting.
+- **cmaes.m** is a numerical optimizer used for Semiparametric model fitting.
-  - Acerbi, L. & Ma, W. J. (2017).
-Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
-In Advances in Neural Information Processing Systems 30, pages 1834-1844. https://github.com/acerbilab/bads
   - N. Hansen, S. D. Müller and P. Koumoutsakos, "Reducing the Time Complexity of the Derandomized Evolution Strategy with Covariance Matrix Adaptation (CMA-ES)," in Evolutionary Computation, vol. 11, no. 1, pp. 1-18, March 2003, doi: 10.1162/106365603321828970. https://cma-es.github.io/
 - **cmaes_modded** is a set of CMAES options developed in:
   - Acerbi, L. (2019).
 An Exploration of Acquisition and Mean Functions in Variational Bayesian Monte Carlo.
 In Proc.
 Machine Learning Research 96: 1-10.
 1st Symposium on Advances in Approximate Bayesian Inference, Montréal, Canada. https://github.com/acerbilab/vbmc